|Period:||Semester 1 / 2, Block I, III||Hours of study:||34:00 hrs|

 8 2-hour work group sessions (attendance is mandatory; Dutch and English language)

 The lectures cover a combination of neuropsychological theory and its application to clinical and/or academic practice.
 The work group sessions – which represent a broadening/deepening of the lectures – cover the following aspects: patient demonstrations (including video case-based reasoning), practising neuropsychological interventions, and recent scientific developments in the field of neuropsychology.

 The final mark consists of the mark for the examination (60%; minimum mark 5) and the average mark for 2 assignments (40%; minimum mark 5).

-Examination consisting of 40 multiple-choice (70% of the grade) and 5 essay questions (30% of the grade) on the book and lectures.
+The examination consist of 40 multiple-choice and 5 essay questions on the book and lectures.
 Chapters 1, 2, 11, 12, 17 and 22 are not included in the examination.
 The examination covers both the book mentioned below and the lectures.
 The mutiple-choice and essay questions are in English.
 The essay questions may be answered in Dutch or English.

-In the first assignment students work with other students from their work group to create an informative clip on a neuropsychological disorder.
-In the second students write an individual paper on a current (clinical) neuropsychological topic.
+In the first assignment students work with other students from their work group to create an informative video pitch on a neuropsychological disorder.
+In the second assignment students write an individual paper on a current (clinical) neuropsychological topic.
 The assignments may be prepared in Dutch or English.

-Course passed = pass mark in the examination (minimum grade 5) + pass mark for work group session attendance + pass mark for the assignments (minimum grade 5) and a weighted average of 5,5 or higher.
+Course passed = pass mark in the examination (minimum grade 5) + pass mark for work group session attendance (minimum attendance of 75%) + pass mark for the assignments (minimum grade 5) and a weighted average of 5,5 or higher.

 Dr. Karin van der Hiele